 3.1 Terms defined elsewhere:

+[Editor’s note: update & replace these terms from J.3D-fatigue and J.3D-disp-req, inserting only terms used (Margaret) ]

 This Recommendation uses the following terms defined elsewhere:

-3.1.1 Binocular disparity: the difference between the pictures seen by the left and right eyes.
-This can be the strongest depth cue for close objects and has a strong influence on the “potency” of the image.

-3.1.2 Depth cues: Visual clues indicating relative distances between the observer and viewed objects.
-Depth cues include occlusion (objects hidden behind other objects), relative sizes of known objects, vanishing point perception, and others.
-Depth cues, except for binocular disparity, are provided in monocular planar images (SDTV, HDTV, and UHDTV).

-3.1.3 Depth distortion or “Cardboard effect”: the imaging and display conditions may reduce the reproduction magnification ratio of depth directions and distort the perception of objects with visually imperceptible thickness.
-The 3-D positions of stereoscopic objects are perceived stereoscopically but they appear unnaturally thin.

-3.1.4 Depth motion: a factor related to whether motion or movement along depth direction is reproduced smoothly.

-3.1.5 Depth resolution: spatial resolution in depth direction.
-Coarse resolution in depth direction may reduce picture quality in 3D television.

-3.1.6 double stimulus [ITU-T P.913]: A quality rating method where the subject is presented with two stimuli; the subject then rates both stimuli in the context of the joint presentation (e.g., a rating that compares the quality of one stimulus to the quality of the other stimulus).3.1.7 Frame effect: 3D pictures appear highly unnatural when objects positioned in front of the screen approach the screen frame.
+3.1.1 double stimulus [ITU-T P.913]: A quality rating method where the subject is presented with two stimuli; the subject then rates both stimuli in the context of the joint presentation (e.g., a rating that compares the quality of one stimulus to the quality of the other stimulus).3.1.7 Frame effect: 3D pictures appear highly unnatural when objects positioned in front of the screen approach the screen frame.
 This unnatural effect is called “the frame effect”.
 The effect is generally reduced with a larger screen, because observers are less conscious of the existence of the frame when the screen is larger.

-3.1.8 hypothetical reference circuit [ITU-T P.913]: A hypothetical reference circuit (HRC) is a fixed combination of a video encoder operating at a given bit rate, network condition and video decoder.
+3.1.2 hypothetical reference circuit [ITU-T P.913]: A hypothetical reference circuit (HRC) is a fixed combination of a video encoder operating at a given bit rate, network condition and video decoder.
 The term HRC is preferred when vendor names should not be identified.